![]() ![]() |

 decided that it should have an internal battery to power the microphone

-instead of using 5 volts from a USB port, so that it's a completely
+rather than using 5 volts from a USB port, to make it a completely

 'stand alone' unit.
 As the BM-800 is designed to work on 5